Where do you get the school ratings data?

-An equal number of schools occupy each rank.
+A similar number of schools occupy each rank.

 I see a school on your site with a lower rank and higher

-API score compared to another school on the site, how is that possible?
+test score compared to another school on the site, how is that possible?

 required to achieve a given rank is different for High Schools, Middle Schools, and Elementary schools.

 Why are your rankings or test scores different from the ones on another school rating site?